Michael Doyle (racing driver)

 Michael Doyle (born 18 June 1987 in Glasgow) is a British racing driver who competed in the British Touring Car Championship in 2008.
 Doyle's team was family-owned, and part of a garage services business which he worked for during the week.

 Doyle driving the In-Tune Racing Honda Civic at Oulton Park during the 2008 British Touring Car Championship season.

-He was not among the front-runners in his aged Honda Civic, and was not among the top 10 non-works drivers to finish until race 7 at Donington Park.
-He ran 10th for part of race 6 at Rockingham, before spinning out.
+Doyle was not among the front-runners in his aged Honda Civic, and was not among the top-ten non-works drivers to finish until race 7 at Donington Park.
+He ran tenth for part of race 6 at Rockingham, before spinning out.
 His first points came in race 13 at Croft, which was stopped early due to rain.

-His best result came at Silverstone during a wet race 3, in conditions that he thrives in.
-He finished 8th overall, passing among others both Tom Chilton and Gordon Shedden in the new style Honda Civic run by Team Dynamics.
-Doyle's season was constantly hampered with gearbox problems causing various race retirements when top 10 results were looking certain.
+Doyle's best result came at Silverstone during a wet race 3, in conditions that he thrives in.
+He finished eighth overall, passing among others both Tom Chilton and Gordon Shedden in the new style Honda Civic run by Team Dynamics.
+Doyle's season was constantly hampered with gearbox problems causing various race retirements when top-ten results were looking certain.

-Since his season in the BTCC in 2008 Doyle has been hard at work at college obtaining diplomas in both sports remedial massage and personal training as well as a brief stint in the Ginetta GT supercup in 2011 with Beacon racing competing a 3 rounds.
+Since his season in the BTCC in 2008, Doyle has been hard at work at college obtaining diplomas in both sports remedial massage and personal training as well as a brief stint in the Ginetta GT supercup in 2011 with Beacon Racing, competing in three rounds.

 Racing history

 After a career in karts (including two Scottish titles in 2002), Doyle contested the 2004 Renault Clio Winter Series.
-From 2005 to 2007 Doyle raced in the full Renault Clio Cup, which supports the BTCC.
-He finished 4th overall in 2006, and took a win at Snetterton in 2007.
+From 2005 to 2007, Doyle raced in the full Renault Clio Cup, which supports the BTCC.
+He finished fourth overall in 2006, and took a win at Snetterton in 2007.
 He also took a victory in the equivalent Italian series, in a race at Spa-Francorchamps, Belgium.